ArezouGhanbarpour/marketing-performance-dashboard/README.md

 * Identifying missing or invalid User Keys
 * Validating event sequences within the user journey
 * Applying funnel logic to create a reliable user-level dataset
+* Event timestamps were analyzed using minimum and maximum event times to validate user progression through the signup funnel.

 ### Data Quality Results